the4dpatrick/find-any-email/README.md

 Find Anyone's Email
 ===================
-Ruby script to find anyone's email using their first name, last name, and domain
+Ruby script to find anyone's email using their first name, last name, and domain.

+More information in my [blog post](http://patrickperey.com/find-anyones-email-a-ruby-script/blog post) at [PatrickPerey.com](http://patrickperey.com])

+*I'm looking for a web developer position in San Francisco*

 Usage
 -----